gvenezia/myWebsite/README.md

 # Gaetano's Portfolio Website

-[My portfolio website](http://http://gvenezia.com/) showcases my various projects, tells you about me, and provides contact information.
+[My portfolio website](http://gvenezia.com/) showcases my various projects, tells you about me, and provides contact information.

+## How was it built?
-The website uses responsive design created with just HTML and CSS.
+The homepage is written in plain HTML and CSS.
+*Note: Each of the projects has its own respective repository and 'readme'.
+I've kept the projects in this repository's folders in order to show how I've structured the files for my website. *

+I use CSS @media queries for responsive design (I use Bootstrap's breakpoints, but no actual Bootstrap code).

 Font Awesome is utilized for icons.
 Google Fonts imports my two main fonts, Dosis and Kreon.